nicholaswilde/frame-fi/docs/getting-started.md

 -   **SSID:** By default, the AP name is `FrameFi-<MAC>`, where `<MAC>` is the last 6 characters of the device's MAC address.
 This is configured by leaving `WIFI_AP_SSID` commented out in `secrets.h`.
 To set a custom SSID, uncomment `WIFI_AP_SSID` and provide your own name.
 -   **Password:** By default, the AP is open and does not require a password.
 To set a password, uncomment `WIFI_AP_PASSWORD` in `secrets.h` and provide a password.

+In the WiFiManager Configure WiFi page, you can also configure the following:

+- **Wi-Fi Credentials:** Set the `SSID` and `password` for the Wi-Fi network the device is to connect to.

 ![param](./assets/images/wifi.png)

 In the WiFiManager setup page, you can also configure the following: